openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

     shape ( US2BSignal2.s
         ESD_Detail_Level ( 0 )
         ESD_Alternative_Texture ( 0 )

+        ESD_ORTSShapeDataOverrides (
-        Comment ( Change the first, and only, shader to allow for transparency. ) ESD_ORTSShaderReplacement ( 0 "BlendATexDiff" )
+            Comment ( Change the first, and only, shader to allow for transparency. ) ShaderReplacement ( 0 "BlendATexDiff" )
         )
+    )

-Like replacing textures, if multiple shaders are to be modified, all can be added in a single ``ESD_ORTSShaderReplacement`` parameter by specifying additional pairs of indices and shader names.
+Like replacing textures, if multiple shaders are to be modified, all can be added in a single ``ShaderReplacement`` parameter by specifying additional pairs of indices and shader names.
 Note that changing shaders in this manner will change the shader for *all* sub objects linked to that shader.
 Changing the shader of an individual sub object from inside the .sd file is impractical, so an alternate method may be required if additional specificity is desired.